Contraindications

 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Special warnings for each target species
+Special warnings

 Unnecessary use of antiparasitics or use deviating from the instructions provided may increase the resistance selection pressure and lead to reduced efficacy.
-The decision to use the product should be based on confirmation of the parasitic species and burden, or of the risk of infestation based on its epidemiological features, for each individual animal.
+The decision to use the veterinary medicinal product should be based on confirmation of the parasitic species and burden, or of the risk of infestation based on its epidemiological features, for each individual animal.

 Parasites need to start feeding on the host to become exposed to afoxolaner; therefore the risk of the transmission of parasite borne diseases cannot be excluded.